-The Icelandic horse is a breed of small statured horse that originate from the country of Iceland.
-The breed decended from the horses and ponies brought to Iceland by the original viking settlers and the horses roaming Iceland today can trace their heritage back to those original horses.
+The Icelandic horse is a breed of small-statured horse that originates from the country of Iceland.
+The breed descended from the horses and ponies brought to Iceland by the original Viking settlers and the horses roaming Iceland today can trace their heritage back to those original horses.
 They are the only breed of horse that lives in Iceland but thanks to their popularity overseas you may find some populations of the Icelandic breed in America or Europe.

-The main thing that sets the Icelandic horse apart from other breeds (outside of its size) are its gaits.
-Icelandic horses are capable of 5 separate gaits including the famous Tölt, a four beat gait in which one hoof is always in contact with the floor which is said to be so smooth that a rider could drink a pint while riding.
+The main thing that sets the Icelandic horse apart from other breeds (outside of its size) is its gaits.
+Icelandic horses are capable of 5 separate gaits including the famous Tölt, a four-beat gait in which one hoof is always in contact with the floor which is said to be so smooth that a rider could drink a pint while riding.

-For the truly adventurous, those thrill-seekers looking to experience Iceland the traditional way, our tours is the perfect mode of transport when traversing the hilly landscapes, intrepid trails and stunning coastlines.
+For the truly adventurous, those thrill-seekers looking to experience Iceland the traditional way, our horseback riding Iceland tours is the perfect mode of transport when traversing the hilly landscapes, intrepid trails and stunning coastlines.

-Icelandic horseback riding tours are designed to take guests to some of the most beautiful, and most popular, tourist attractions.
-As a country best known for its unforgettable natural beauty and welcoming hospitality, Iceland remains one of the very best adventure destination on earth.
+These tours are designed to take guests to some of the most beautiful, and most popular, tourist attractions.
+As a country best known for its unforgettable natural beauty and welcoming hospitality, Iceland remains one of the very best adventure destinations on earth.
 Given the fact that Iceland has a diverse landscape that is in some places rocky and as such quite tricky to navigate, the best way to experience the land is on the back of a real Icelandic horse.

 BusTravel Iceland offers a wide selection of Icelandic tours, taking guests to both far-flung little-known destinations as well as those a little closer to the capital city of Reykjavik.
 By the end of any tour, guests are certainly going to be more than just a little familiar with this land which has become well known for its ice and fire temperament.